Last Updated on

 How to invest money for the iPhone you will buy in 21 years

 The possibilities are endless when you start setting goals and especially financial goals.
-A great tool for helping you set financial goals is YNAB.
+An excellent tool for helping you set financial goals is YNAB.
 It’s a personal finance tool that I use every day.
 It inspired me to make a super nerdy spreadsheet that attempts to list ALL the financial goals that I will encounter in my life till the day I die.

 Let’s say I want to save for a new mobile phone that I will buy in 21 years.
-(I know I’m going to need a mobile phone in 21 years’ time, why not start saving for it?)
+(I know I’m going to need a mobile phone in 21 years, why not start saving for it?)

 Paul Merriman has a great article showing you how to turn $3,000 into $52 million by thinking ahead and putting savings and compounding to good use.